Priory’s family support programme: supporting loved ones through recovery

 Addiction doesn’t just affect the person in recovery - it impacts the entire family.
 At Priory, we recognise the vital role loved ones play in a person’s recovery and understand the challenges they may face along the way.

 That’s why we offer a dedicated family support programme, designed to provide emotional and practical support for families adjusting to life after treatment.
-This free programme, which commences as soon as your loved one enters treatment and continues for 12 months following treatment, helps families support their loved one while also focusing on their own wellbeing.
+This free programme, which can commence as soon as your loved one enters treatment and continues for 12 months following treatment, helps families support their loved one while also focusing on their own wellbeing.

 Here, we’ll explain everything you need to know about Priory’s family support programme, how it works, and how it can make a real difference for you and your family.